Creating a Relapse Prevention Plan: A Step-by-Step Guide for Parents

 Step 3: Build a Strong Support Network

 Recovery takes a village—it's not something your child can do in isolation.
-Encourage your child to find a mentor or life coach mentor near you who can offer guidance.
+Encourage your child to find a mentor or life coach near you who can offer guidance.
 Recognizing addiction family roles can also help you better support your child and create a healing environment.

 This might include family members who understand the journey, therapists specializing in addiction, or a life coach mentor who can offer guidance.
 Peer support groups can also be a safe space for your child to connect with others their age who understand what they're going through.